 - Avoid giving them too much of a salty ferment.
-If you want to give them fermented vegetables, then rinse the salt off first.
+If you want to give them fermented vegetables, then rinse the salty brine off first.

-Here are a few good sources of probiotics for pets.
+Here are a few fermented foods that are safe for pets.
 Be sure to follow the advice above to prevent any digestive problems.

 - Milk kefir: Cats and dogs are lactose intolerant.
 However, well-fermented milk kefir is low in lactose.
-They also LOVE dairy, so a little bit of kefir once in a while is much better than giving them your leftover bowl of cereal.
+They also LOVE dairy, so a little bit of kefir once in a while is much better than giving them the leftover milk in your bowl of cereal.

 - Yogurt: Pets just love dairy.
 Like kefir, yogurt is lower in lactose and full of probiotics.
-Just avoid feeding them store-bought brands with added sweeteners or flavour.
+Just avoid feeding them store-bought brands with added sweeteners or flavor.

 - Pickled carrots: Carrots are another really pet-friendly vegetable.
 Dice plain fermented carrot sticks into bite-sized pieces and rinse off the excess salt for a deliciously crunchy treat.